-www.fraumuenster.ch

-Part of the city's baroque stronghold built in the 17th century and demolished after 1830.
+The River Sihl and its delta 3000 years ago.
+Red: Site of the barracks' stables.
+Map: Zurich Arch Schanzengraben 3 Part of the city's baroque stronghold built in the 17th century and demolished after 1830.
 The moat and its bastions were originally much more structured.
-View the map to the side.
+View map on the right.